birdipa2/Python-Challenge/README.md

 >This script analyzes the results of a local election and calculates the total number of votes cast, the list of candidates who received votes, the percentage of votes each candidate won, the total number of votes each candidate won, and the winner of the election based on popular vote.
 The results are printed to the console and saved to a text file.

 Requirements
->To use this script, you'll need to have Python 3.x installed on your computer.
+>Visual Studio Code

 Usage
->You'll need to download the election_data.csv file and save it to a folder called Resources in the same directory as the Python script.
-Additionally, create a 'Output' Folder in the same directory as the Python script.
+>Open the 'Python-Challenge' folder in Visual Studio Code.
+>It will set the input and output paths for the given script.

 Running the Script
->To run the script, navigate to the directory where the Python script is saved and enter the following command in the terminal or command prompt:
+>To run the script, navigate to and run the main.py file

-python main.py

 >The script will then execute and output the results to the console and a text file called election_results.txt.

 Output: